What is PCBA and How to Custom PCB Assembly [Solved in 2023]

 Part 1: What is a PCBA?

-To ensure that the connection works adequately, materials are welded or inserted into a blank circuit board and inspected to test their performance.
+To ensure that the connection between the PCB and components works adequately, solder is welded or inserted into a blank circuit board and inspected to test its performance.

-Part 2: How to Get a Custom PCBA
+Part 2: How do You Get a Custom PCBA

-In this section, we will have a look at how to create a custom PCBA.
+In this section, we will have a look at how to create a custom PCB assembly.

 Step1.
 The first step in designing a custom PCB is in creating a schematic view.